caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 <img src="{{ '/assets/img/content/uploads/2023/11-03/kareem-abdul-jabbar.png' | relative_url }}" alt="Kareem Abdul Jabbar" width="1567" height="484" style="width: 100%; height: auto;">
 </div>

-So that’s the new switch syntax, up next, we have the final example in this video, a for loop.
+So that’s the new switch syntax, up next, we have the final example in this post, a for loop.

 ## Angular Control Flow Syntax for For Loops

-For this we used to need an element or `*ngContainer` for our `*ngFor` directive.
+For for loops in angular we used to need an element or `*ngContainer` for our `*ngFor` directive.
 Then we would need to create a variable from a list of options, and then much of the time, we needed to add a `trackby` function to help with performance.
 Well, it looks similar now but a little different.

 In this example, our list of players is larger and consists of all of these items.